April 18 looms on my calendar. No matter how organized I am or how early I prepare, tax day always gets my stomach’s butterflies fluttering.

-If you make less than $62,000 per year, take advantage of the United Way’s MyFreeTaxes program to file state and federal taxes online for free.
+If you made less than $64,000 per year, take advantage of the United Way’s MyFreeTaxes program to file state and federal taxes online for free.

-The site notes 70% of Americans qualify for this free filing service, powered by H&R Block.
+The site notes that 70% of Americans qualify for this free filing service, powered by H&R Block.

 3. TurboTax Federal Free Edition

 If your tax return is simple — maybe just one or two W-2s — filing with TurboTax online could be your best option.

 In previous years, I’ve filed my federal taxes through TurboTax for free, then ponied up $30 or so to prepare my state returns.
 This year, federal and state tax preparation is free via TurboTax’s 1040EZ/A Absolute Zero guarantee.

 If you make less than $100,000, don’t own a home or business and didn’t deal with investments or major medical expenses, this is a great option for you.

 But watch out — you won’t be able to prepare and file for free if you need to report any 1099 earnings.